nawed2611/paperbrain/README.md

 </a></p>

-##STEPS TO SIGNIN TO DUMMYGRAM APP
+##STEPS TO SIGNIN TO paperbrain APP

 <p>
 Step1:create your auth0 account